jaaysus/Flowers-but-better/README.md

 "Floral Dreams" is an e-commerce application for a flower shop.
 Front-end developed using React and Redux.
 **[ Visit Demo Here](https://jaaysus.github.io/Flowers-but-better)**

+### Before Running the project on your own machine

+**Run the Batch Script**:
+   - Double-click the `install_dependencies.bat` file in root directory, or run it from the command line/terminal.
+   - The script will take care of all dependencies, verifying the existence of `package.json`, and installing any missing ones.

 # Overview of CRUD Progress in the Project

 | Feature    | C | R | U | D |